 Obviously, all bakeries and vendors add their own twist to this Vietnamese sandwich.
 A saturated industry such as this requires a niche to have a culinary edge in the market.

 The fillings differ according to specific styles produced.
 The Vietnamese sandwich caters to all tastes and specific dietary requirements.
 There's a Banh Mi for every occasion nowadays.
-Top blogger Andrea Nguyen, a US-VItenamese Citizen, offers quite a few tips on her site.

 The Vietnamese Sandwich - options available